Asset-centric Threat Modeling for AI-based Systems: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) is considered a disruptive technology that is being integrated into a myriad of different domains, ranging from healthcare applications to embedded implementations of AI~\cite{gartner-ai}, which now serve as a key contributor to other technologies such as 6G~\cite{nokia-6g}.
-Even more impressive than the range of domains that see interest in technologies that can be summarized under the term "AI" is the speed at which they are adopted.
-For example, ChatGPT has attracted 100 million active users per month in just a few weeks~\cite{retuers-chatgpt}.
+Artificial Intelligence (AI) is considered a disruptive technology that is being integrated into different domains, ranging from healthcare to embedded implementations~\cite{gartner-ai}, which now serve as a key contributor to other technologies such as 6G~\cite{nokia-6g}.
+In addition to the wide range of domains that show interest in AI technologies, an outstanding observation is the speed at which AI technology is adopted.
+For example, \textit{ChatGPT} has attracted 100 million monthly active users within weeks~\cite{retuers-chatgpt}.

 The fact that AI technologies are now readily available to individuals, corporations, and national actors has also given rise to concern.
-For example, \cite{cyd-llm} have analyzed the implications of Large Language Models (LLMs) in the context of the Swiss Cybersecurity landscape, summarizing threats such as spear phishing, vulnerable code injections, and remote code execution.
+For example, \cite{cyd-llm} have analyzed the implications of Large Language Models (LLMs) in the context of the Swiss Cybersecurity landscape, summarizing threats such as spear phishing, vulnerable code injections, and remote code execution~\cite{cyd-llm}.
 Furthermore, researchers have demonstrated that these attacks can be executed in a realistic setting~\cite{engadget-chatgpt}.
-Aside from LLMs, extensive research has demonstrated weaknesses in related AI technologies, including Machine Learning~\cite{threats-ml}, Federated Learning~\cite{threats-fl}, and Computer Vision~\cite{threats-computervision}.
+Aside from LLMs, extensive research has demonstrated potential attacks in related AI technologies, including Machine Learning~\cite{threats-ml}, Federated Learning~\cite{threats-fl}, and Computer Vision~\cite{threats-computervision}.

-It appears that not only the aforementioned hopes but also the concerns of these technologies are rightly part of current discussions.
+It appears that the increasing adoption of these technologies and the concerns surrounding them are rightly part of current discussions.
 However, it is vital to consider that the adoption is ongoing -- organizations are actively integrating these technologies into their products and services.
 This raises the question of how organizations should approach these security concerns, especially given the scarcity of cybersecurity talent and the speed at which AI services are integrated.

-One approach that has demonstrated value in the conventional application security field is threat modeling, which is used for secure software development, risk assessment, or to foster security awareness.
-Being part of secure development processes (\textit{e.g.,} SSDLC, SAMM), threat modeling is valid outside a dedicated cybersecurity context~\cite{samm}, which is critical considering that AI system development may be driven by data scientists and software engineers leveraging services.